 1. Standardisation Strategy.
-(McDonalds Restaurants) McDonalds have sidestepped ‘Service’ and replaced it with Standardisation 1.Same product, same price, everywhere 2.Whatever you want.
-It’s a button on their Cash Register 3.Customers are happy to clear their own table – Genius
+(McDonalds Restaurants) McDonalds have sidestepped ‘service’ and replaced it with Standardisation.
+1.Same product, same price, everywhere.
+2.Whatever you want.
+It’s a button on their Cash Register.
+3.Customers are happy to clear their own table.

 5. Government Regulations Strategy An Australian Software Manufacturer (SaaS).
 Targets Businesses that Tender to Government.
-Because Australian Government bodies look favourably upon Tenderers that use Australian Made Services.
+Because the Australian Government likes tenderer's that use Australian Made.

 Market Segmentation Strategies

 by Gender 8.
 Female Strategy An Auto Repair Shop is painted pink, opens a café and makes it ‘female friendly’ (women’s magazines, manicures etcetera).
-It’s a stereotype, but it works.
+Yeah it’s a stereotype, but it works.
 Male customers decrease slightly and female customers double.

 by Gender 9.
 Secondary Market Strategy A shopping Mall with 7 Women’s Fashion Stores.
-One ads an area with the Latest Men’s Magazines.
-Men are no longer waiting outside the store.
+One store ads an area with the latest Men’s Magazines.
+Men (partners) are no longer bored / waiting outside the store.
 Result – Store attracts women and men doubling its customer base.

 by Industry 11.
 Secondary Market Strategy Electrical Manufacturer starts selling wire to Jewelers